davidgasquez/handbook/content/communications.md

 ## Resolving Disagreement

-A few assumptions are required to have a successfull disagreement:
+A few assumptions are required to have a successfully disagreement:

 - Epistemic humility.
 "It's possible that I might be the one who's wrong, here".
 - Good faith.
 An assumption that people believe things for causal reasons.
 Assume good intentions.